altaga/Illegal-Logging-and-Fire-Detector/README.md

 <img src="https://i.ibb.co/TRcMLMW/ezgif-com-gif-maker-14.gif">

 With the PSoC 62S2 Wi-Fi BT Pioneer Kit, i will obtain an audio signal which, through SensiML model, we can pass through a neural network.
-That will tell us if the noise of a saw cutting the trees or human voice in the forest.
+That will tell us if the noise of a saw cutting the trees or human voice in the forest, and MQ135 for fire smoke.

 Displaying the information of the events detected in a simple webapp, together with a map which will indicate the position of the event.